 It supports multicasting and broker less architecture to ensure interoperability and high-quality QoS.
 Though it is not used in a typical IoT solution, it can be used in industrial IoT deployments, including air-traffic control, autonomous vehicles, robotics, transportation services and smart grid management.

 - LwM2M (Lightweight M2M)

 What makes LwM2M different from other IoT protocols is that it is designed mainly to meet the requirements for handling resource-constrained devices.
 Its specification defines various IoT device management functions, including firmware and software updates, remote device actions, connectivity management, and monitoring.

 OCPP (Open Charge Point Protocol) is a protocol that allows the communication between electric vehicle charging systems and a central management system.
 It is used for communicating a 24-hour prediction of the locally available capacity to the charge spot operator.

 Managing a device by deploying it on IoT device management platforms can help you in many ways.
 For example, AWS IoT supports a number of services for various purposes, including device security, remote management, data analytics and more.
 Let’s understand some of the reasons why you should manage IoT devices using IoT device management platforms.

-Device data often needs to be transmitted to various locations and parsed by other pieces of software.
-When investing in the device management software, you need to ensure the interoperability between devices you deploy in the platforms and field.
+- Simplified Integration: Device data often needs to be transmitted to various locations and parsed by other pieces of software.
+When investing in the device management software, you need to ensure the interoperability between devices you deploy in the platform.

 If you are looking to build a comprehensive IoT device management platform for your IoT devices or sensors, consult our IoT experts.
 We have worked on similar kinds of projects and helped our clients develop a complete solution using which they can manage and monitor the functioning of their IoT sensors/devices.
 Get on a consultation call with our experts and convert your idea into implementation.